Psmths/reave/README.md

-use <name>              Select payload for use set <option> <value>    Set payload option to value run agent <uuid>        Run the payload on an individual agent run listener <uuid>     Run the payload on all agents on the listener
+use <name>              Select payload for use set <option> <value>    Set payload option to value run agent <uuid>        Run the payload on an individual agent
 ```

 Exit this context by using command `back`